vasilyprokopov/digitalocean-kubernetes-cloudflare/README.md

 doctl compute certificate list
 ```

 Note that the allow rules in `service.beta.kubernetes.io/do-loadbalancer-allow-rules` only list Cloudflare's IP ranges.
 This means that the load balancer will only accept traffic coming from Cloudflare.
 Clients won't be able to circumvent Cloudflare by directly connecting to a load balancer's IP address on DigitalOcean.
-An up-to-date list of Cloudflare's IPs is available here: [Cloudflare IP Ranges](https://www.cloudflare.com/ips/)
+An up-to-date list of Cloudflare's IPs is available on the [Cloudflare IP Ranges](https://www.cloudflare.com/ips/) page.

 You can create this application in Kubernetes by applying the manifest file:
 ```bash